JoaoG23/e-commerce-api/README.md

     - [x]  System can list two roles **CUSTOMER and EMPLOYEE**
 - **Customer (User with Role CUSTOMER)**
     - [ ]  Customer can delete themselves
-    - [ ]  System can add the role CUSTOMER
+    - [ ]  System can add the role **CUSTOMER**
     - [ ]  Customer can get their own data
     - [ ]  Customer can update their own data
     - [ ]  Customer can generate an order after payment
 - **Order**
-    - [ ]  Customer can create an order
+    - [x]  Employee or costumer can create an order for costumer
+    - [x]  Order can just have one product for item list;
+    - [x]  Can't have two of the same product in the same order
+    - [ ]  The order has 2 states. **OPEN**: means the customer should be able to update or add more items to the order created. **BEGIN PICKED**: means the customer shouldn’t be able to update or add more items and can only view their order.
-        - [ ]  All orders should have one or more items
+    - [ ]  Order can show total value order.
+    - [ ]  When order state to be **BEGIN PICKED**.
+All product into order are decrease of **STOCK**.
+    - [x]  Order must have only costumer and don’t employee and get your items
-    - [ ]  Customer can delete their order
+    - [x]  Customer can delete their order and delete your items
-    - [ ]  Customer can get their order data
+    - [x]  Customer can get their order data and get your items
 - **Order Items**
-    - [ ]  Customer can have order items
+    - [x]  Customer can have order items
+    - [x]  When state order **OPEN**
+        - [x]  Costumer can add Order item
+        - [x]  Costumer can remove Order item
+        - [x]  Costumer can update Order item
+        - [x]  Costumer can get one Order item
 - **Authentication**
     - [ ]  All users can log in
     - [x]  Customers can register